ovh/docs/pages/platform/public-cloud/creation_launch_deletion_of_images_in_horizon/guide.en-us.md

 ![public-cloud](images/horizon_images.png){.thumbnail}

-- You can then launch an image from a URL, or create a custom image by clicking the Create Image button, which opens the following menu:
+- You can then launch an image from a URL, or create a custom image by clicking the `Create Image`{.action} button, which opens the following menu:

 ![public-cloud](images/horizon_create_image.png){.thumbnail}